 Going to North Korea is not something done frequently and it is our top priority to ensure that you make the most of your experience in the DPRK whether going with a group or individually.

 We work directly with Pyongyang and provide tours in English, German, French, Spanish, Italian, Russian, Japanese...
 To communicate with us you can do so in English, French and Spanish as we have a strong multicultural team that will be able to deal with your enquiries.

-Whether it is because of its impressive personality cult to the "Great Leaders", its 1970s style buildings combined with a feeling of a 1950s China, its unpolluted sceneries, the warmth of its people or the colossal communist monuments in Pyongyang, a trip to the DPRK will be an unforgettable one.
+Whether it is because of the impressive personality cult to the country's Leaders, its 1970s style buildings combined with a feel of a 1950s China, its unpolluted sceneries, the warmth of its people or the colossal communist monuments in Pyongyang, a trip to the DPRK will be an unforgettable one.
 The vast majority of our customers simply describe it as being the most interesting place they have ever been.

 If you are simply interested in knowing more about the DPRK please browse our website as we have a lot of information on North Korea tourism and the DPRK in general.

 are in daily contact with our Korean partners in Pyongyang and have,